-Comp onent Description (3) fn key Executes frequently used system functions when pressed in combination with another key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+(2) fn key Executes frequently used system functions when pressed in combination with another key.
 Such key combinations are called hot keys .
-See Hot keys (select products only) on page 15.
-(4) ■ ■ Windows key Opens the Start menu. •• NOTE: Pressing the Windows key again will close the Start menu.
-(5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys.
-When fn+num lk is pressed, the keypad can be used like an external numeric keypad.
-Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key.
-NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.
-(6) num lk key Turns the embedded numeric keypad on and off. - or - Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(7) Windows application key (select products only) Displays options for a selected object.
-(8) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+See Hot keys (select products only) on page 12.
+(3) ■ Windows key Opens the Start menu. • • NOTE: Pressing the Windows key again closes the Start menu.
+(4) Icon keys Execute frequently used system functions.
+See Icon keys on page 12.
+(5) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
 When num lk is pressed, the integrated keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.